 - elderly people

 - sit or stand upright (don’t lie down)

 - pinch your nose just above your nostrils for 10 to 15 minutes

 - lean forward and breathe through your mouth

-- place an icepack (or a bag of frozen vegetables wrapped in a teatowel) at the top of your nose
+- place an icepack (or a bag of frozen peas wrapped in a teatowel) at the top of your nose

-If doctors can see where the blood is coming from they may seal it by applying a stick with a special chemical on it to stop the bleeding.
+If doctors can see where the blood is coming from they may seal it by pressing a stick with a special chemical on it to stop the bleeding.

 If this isn’t possible, doctors might pack your nose with special sponges to stop the bleeding.
-You may need to stay in hospital for a day or two for this.
+You may need to stay in hospital for a day or two.

 - blow your nose